sunshards/AroJamm/README.md

 ## 📢 Contact

-This repository is unofficial and provided for demo and educational purposes only.
+This repository is provided for demo and educational purposes only.
 For feedback or collaboration, feel free to open an issue or reach out.